 How do you know if your engagement survey is going to be effective?
 We asked Dr. Fiona Jamison, CEO of Spring International, for her input and expertise.
 Spring International is a custom research and people analytics firm that "helps organizations build stronger connections with their employees, customers, and members to increase productivity, lower costs, and create positive relationships."

-Dr. Jamison says that the key to ensuring an effective survey is “making sure your questions align with your culture, your business strategy, and performance goals.
-Your survey also needs to be written in a way that employees can easily understand the questions to provide clear and concise answers.”
-Additionally, they recommend that each survey has an “open-ended text field to allow employees to have a voice and share concerns that you may not have included in the design.”
+Dr. Jamison says that the key to ensuring an effective survey is "making sure your questions align with your culture, your business strategy, and achieve the performance 10 successfactors.
+Your survey also needs to be written in a way that employees can easily understand the questions to provide clear and concise answers."
+Additionally, they recommend that each survey has an "open-ended text field to allow employees to have a voice and share concerns that you may not have included in the design."

 Smarp, an employee communications platform that represents over four million employees worldwide, shared an article from experts with some of their favorite employee engagement questions to give you some specific ideas.
 The experts included a range of people from employee relations, talent management, and head of HR.
 Some of the ideas for particular questions to add to an employee engagement survey were as follows: